cassidyjames/cassidyjames.github.io/_posts/2020-07-24-pinebook-pro.md

 ### My adventures getting elementary OS on Pinebook Pro

-I'm not going to dive into all of this—hopefully David Hewitt, Daniel Foré, and I can figure out how best to share this later on.
-But I do want to share some anecdotes about getting elementary OS to run on the Pinebook Pro, and maybe some things to avoid.
+I'm not going to dive into all of the behind-the-scenes of elementary OS images—hopefully David Hewitt, Daniel Foré, and I can figure out how best to share this later on.
+But I do want to share some anecdotes about getting elementary software to run on the Pinebook Pro, and maybe some things to avoid.

 <aside class="card" markdown="1">
 Unfortunately, the builds of Chromium OS and Android currently available are very out of date.
 I would not recommend running them full time, but it was fun to poke at different software running on the same hardware.
 Especially Chromium OS, since it made it easier to compare it side-by-side with an actual Chromebook.